oliviawestmacottssw/SSW.Rules.Content/rules/views---do-you-use-sql-views/rule.md

 ---

-A view is a virtual table produced from executing a stored query on the database.
+​​A view is a virtual table produced from executing a stored query on the database.
 Views don’t store any data as they retrieve the result set through a query.
 Users can interact with views similarly as they would with a normal table when retrieving data however limitations do exist when writing back to the result-set.
 Views can be used to simplify access to database result sets and provide more security options to administrators when granting access.
-More information can be found at [CREATE VIEW (Transact-SQL)](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-view-transact-sql?view=sql-server-ver15)
+More information can be found at [CREATE VIEW (Transact-SQL)​](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-view-transact-sql?view=sql-server-ver15)

- Advantages:
+​​
+ ​Advantages:​
 **1. Simplicity**

 - Multiple tables can be joined and simplified into a single virtual table.